Cosmic Voids in GAN-Generated Maps of Large-Scale Structure: Results

 \subsection{Void Identification}

-To identify voids in both the simulated and generated density fields, we adopted a \textit{voidfinder} algorithm that is similar to the algorithm used by \cite{voidfinder} and \cite{hoylevoidsin2dfs} to identify voids in catalogs of galaxies.
+To identify voids, we adopted a \textit{voidfinder} algorithm that is similar to the algorithm used by \cite{voidfinder} and \cite{hoylevoidsin2dfs} to identify voids in catalogs of galaxies.
 When applied to an observational dataset, the \textit{voidfinder} algorithm identifies voids using the observed locations of galaxies.
 In our case there are no galaxies in the images.
 Instead, the images consist of pixels with known values of the mass density.
 Our version of the \textit{voidfinder} algorithm, therefore, scans images of the large-scale structure as defined by the pixellated mass density.
-The algorithm yields a set of individual void centres and a list of which pixels in a given image belong to which voids.
+The algorithm yields a set of individual void centers and a list of which pixels in a given image belong to which voids.

+Our \textit{voidfinder} algorithm can be summarized in four steps: [1] each pixel is classified as being either a `wall pixel' or a `void pixel', [2] the distance between every void pixel and the nearest wall pixel is calculated, [3] void centers are defined to be the locations of the most isolated void pixels (i.e., the void pixels that are farthest from a wall pixel), and [4] as part of the process of identifying underdense regions that are interconnected, the areas of the larger voids are `enhanced' to include overlapping regions of low mass density.
+The first step is performed by scanning over every pixel in the image using a circular aperture of radius $d=3$~pixels that takes the periodic boundary into account.
+A value of $d=3$ pixels (or $6h^{-1}$~Mpc) was chosen as a sensible size scale with which to judge a pixel's local environment.